How to Transfer Money from the UK to Ireland

 And if you change your Wise payment method from a wire transfer to a debit card, you can cut down the time it takes even further.

-It rarely if ever takes as long as an international wire transfer, because there are no intermediary banks involved.
+It rarely takes as long as an international wire transfer, because there are no intermediary banks involved.

-What are the minimum and maximum limits on Ireland money transfers?
+What are the minimum and maximum amount limits on Ireland money transfers?

 When it comes to maximum and minimum limits, there’s usually a bit of a trade-off between banks and P2P platforms.

-Generally speaking, you pay higher fees to send cash via banks, but you can send larger amounts of cash; meanwhile, P2P platforms keep fees low, but also impose smaller limits on how much you can send.
+Generally speaking, you pay higher fees to send cash via banks, but you can send larger amounts of cash.
+Meanwhile, P2P platforms do keep fees low, but also impose smaller limits on how much you can send.

-For example, Wise allows transfers of no more than £10,000 per day (if paying via debit or credit card), whereas HSBC allows you to send up to £50,000 online, and as much as you want from a branch.
+For example, Wise allows transfers of no more than £10,000 per day (if paying via debit or credit card), whereas HSBC allows you to send up to £50,000 online, and as much as you want from a branch in person.

 However, if you’re not looking to send vast sums of money abroad, P2P foreign exchange firms also come with very favorable rules for minimum payments.